openMF/ph-ee-connector-ams-mifos/README.md

-# payment-hub-ee
+# ph-ee-connector-ams-mifos
-Payment Hub Enterprise Edition middleware for integration to real-time payment systems.
+Payment Hub Enterprise Edition connector for local AMS.
+By default local quote is disabled and only empty Zeebe workers are started.
+Currently supported AMS backends: (configure corresponding yml files to modify properties)
+* Fineract 1.2 -> use spring profile fin12

+**Important:** Use filesystem path to set keystore for TLS Client configuration.